AI workflow automation across Gmail, Slack, Jira, Teams, and your business tools, with human approval

 Draft a Slack or Teams status update from an incident summary, route it through approval, and keep the final message tied to the action history.

-Use Gmail or Outlook context plus Drive, SharePoint, or Confluence evidence to produce a reply that a human can review before sending.
+Use Gmail or Outlook context plus Drive, SharePoint, or Confluence evidence to produce a reply that a person can review before sending.

 Frequently asked questions

-- Is Actions an autonomous AI agent platform?
+- Is Actions a fully autonomous AI agent platform?

-- Actions supports tool use and multi step workflows, but sensitive writes can stay behind explicit approval.
-That posture is intentional for enterprise teams that need auditability.
+- Actions supports tool use and multi-step workflows, but sensitive writes can stay behind explicit approval.
+That posture is intentional for enterprise teams that need a clear audit trail.

 - Which connectors support write actions?